 If an open loop is used, it is very important to remove the jumper plug located in the wiring harness behind the piping post, and replace it with the water valve connection harness that comes with the water valve from Maritime Geothermal.
 This will automatically select the higher LPC, and ensure that the heat pump is properly protected from freezing.
 It will also ensure the water valve is open before starting the compressor.

-See wiring diagram for water valve wiring.
+See wiring diagram in the Model Specific Information section for water valve wiring.